parthian-sterlet/sitega/README.md

 2. [bootstrap test for a model](https://github.com/parthian-sterlet/sitega/blob/master/scripts/bootstrap) - **Preparation** and **Estimate accuracy for a model** modules
 3. [training and scanning with a model](https://github.com/parthian-sterlet/sitega/blob/master/scripts/scan) - **Preparation**, **Train a model**, **Set threshold for a model** and **Scan test seauences with a model** modules

-Files with *.exe* extention denote compiled coded
+Files with *.exe* extention denote compiled source codes

 # Interpretation of results